 Each year the Director of Finance prepares a Tax Exemption Bylaw which includes properties that warrant exemption from taxation.
-The properties listed below are owned or occupied by community associations which facilitate athletic and/or recreational services to the public, and as such, are initially reviewed by Parks, Recreation & Cultural Services staff and forwarded to the Commission for approval.
+The properties listed below are owned or occupied by community associations which facilitate athletic and/or recreational services to the public, and as such, are initially reviewed by Parks, Recreation & Cultural Services staff and forwarded to Commission for recommendation to Council for approval.